 Requires a post-synthesis filter to scrub unauthorized data from the final response

-Information leakage during synthesis — agent 'knows' restricted data even if it does not show it
+Information leakage during synthesis — agent 'knows' restricted data even if it omits it

 The ordered moves for adding access controls to a retrieval pipeline that is already running.